RothITguy-jitsi/alpine-vm-wordpress/README.md

 # WordPress VM Provisioner for Proxmox VE

-A small, git-cloneable repository (`install.sh` plus `lib/` and `payload/`) that turns a bare Proxmox VE host into a fully provisioned, network-segmented WordPress VM — Alpine Linux, rootful Podman, MariaDB, and CrowdSec — with layered firewalling, SHA256 image digest pinning, optional GeoIP filtering, verified automated backups, and a full day-2 update/rollback/self-diagnosis toolchain baked in.
+A small, git-cloneable repository (`install.sh` plus `lib/` and `payload/`) that turns a bare Proxmox VE host into a fully provisioned, network-segmented WordPress VM — Alpine Linux, rootful Podman, MariaDB, and CrowdSec — with layered firewalling, SHA256 image digest pinning, optional GeoIP filtering, structurally-verified automated backups (see [Known Limitations](#known-limitations) for exactly what "verified" covers), and a full day-2 update/rollback/self-diagnosis toolchain baked in.

 No Ansible, no Terraform, no cloud-init dependency, nothing beyond what a Proxmox host already has.
-Answer around 16 interactive prompts and roughly 15 minutes later — most of it unattended — you have a WordPress site sitting behind its own firewall, intrusion-prevention engine, vulnerability scanner, and verified nightly backups.
+Answer around 16 interactive prompts and roughly 15 minutes later — most of it unattended — you have a WordPress site sitting behind its own firewall, intrusion-prevention engine, vulnerability scanner, and nightly database backups that are integrity-checked on creation.

+A note on how to read that sentence, and this README generally: "integrity-checked" means each backup's dump completion marker and gzip archive are verified before old backups are rotated — it does **not** mean the backup has been test-restored, or that a copy exists off this VM.
+Both of those are open items ([Known Limitations](#known-limitations), `TODO.md`).
+The same care applies elsewhere: the WordPress update "candidate" is isolated at the HTTP and filesystem level but shares the live database; CrowdSec provides firewall-level enforcement of ban decisions, not WAF request inspection; and rootful containers are contained primarily by the VM boundary rather than by the container runtime.
+Each of those is spelled out where it comes up below.

 | | |
 |---|---|